 In fact, identity - rigidly experienced - is the problem and transformation is the answer.
 And so Cave's designs take advantage of many traditions that involve ritual opportunities to cross over.
 Modern art in the West has an underground history of it.
-The Dadaists, for example, would costume themselves in geometric shapes of cardboard, looking like brightly coloured robots or harlequins, with huge conflicting shapes and joints that would not move properly.
-Much later Joseph Beuys' shamanism, the wearable art movement, and Yayoi Kusama's dot costumes, to name just a few examples, all testify to an ongoing need to find ways out of the boxes that an increasingly stratified, consumeroriented society constructs.
+The Dadaists, for example, would costume themselves in geometric of things. shapes of cardboard, looking like brightly coloured ro-

 It might seem ironic that what began as a reflection on and an embrace of his identity should result in the transcendence of it, but that is inherent in the deeper roots of Cave's art, in the cultures of black Africa and its Caribbean diaspora.
 Some of Cave's most recent Soundsuits involve architectural creations that cantilever out and up from the body.
-They look like explosions in a toyshop, with tops, jack-in-the-boxes and Ferris wheels all held together in crazy suspension.
+They look like explosions in a toyshop, with tops, jack-in-the-boxes and Fermention Rudi Gernreich's 1960s gender-bending fash- ris wheels all held together in crazy suspension.
 They recall the impossibly elaborate architecture of Dogon masks, taller even than the carnival costumes of Brazil.
 But Cave's creations also draw on what anthropologist Claude Levi-Strauss called the tradition of bricolage, in reference to myth, that is, the combining of disparate elements in structures that resolve or at least attempt to give a form to profound contradictions in the nature